Ischi94/statistical-rethinking/chapter4.md

 We can see a pretty good fit for the relationship between height (cm) and the natural logarithm of weight (log-kg).

+## 4H4

+**Plot the prior predictive distribution for the parabolic polynomial regression model by modifying the code that plots the linear regression prior predictive distribution.
+Can you modify the prior distributions of a, b1, and b2 so that the prior predictions stay withing the biologically reasonable outcome space?
+That is to say: Do not try to fit the data by hand.
+But do try to keep the curves consisten with what you know about height and weight, before seeing these exact data.**